fholger/crysis_vrmod/README.md

 ## Installation

+Download and install Crysis. *Note*: it is *not necessary* to run the game flat screen, and in fact it may even fail to run for you at all.
+This does not matter!
+Just proceed with the installation and play in VR :)
-Download and install Crysis.
-Then head over to the mod's [Releases](https://github.com/fholger/crysis_vrmod/releases) and find the latest release at the top of the page.
+Head over to the mod's [Releases](https://github.com/fholger/crysis_vrmod/releases) and find the latest release at the top of the page.
 Under the "Assets" section find and download the `crysis-vrmod-x.y.exe` installer.
 Ignore all other files.
 Run it and point it to where you have installed Crysis.
 If you are not sure and own it on Steam, right-click on Crysis in your Steam library, then select "Manage" -> "Browse local files", and it will show you the game's install location.